 \subsection{The nature of the extended emission}

-Our sample is selected as broad \ha \ emitters with ${\rm FWHM_{H\alpha,~broad}} > 1000~\text{km/s}$ \citep{Zhang_2025}.
+Our sample is selected as broad \ha \ emitters with ${\rm FWHM_{H\alpha,~broad}}$\,$>$\,1000~\text{km/s} \citep{Zhang_2025}.
 Such a broad component strongly indicates the existence of an AGN.
-Based on this assumption, we performed the image decomposition using a PS model to represent the AGN and a S\'ersic model to describe any extended emission.
+Based on this assumption, we performed the image decomposition using a PS model to represent the AGN and a S\'ersic model to fit the extended emission.